yugabyte/yb-sample-apps/README.md

 New load balancing features are introduced in SQL workloads.
 The changes resulting from this new feature are visible in:

-* pom.xml: contains both the upstream PostgreSQL JDBC driver dependency as well as Yugabyte’s smart driver dependency.
+* pom.xml: contains both the upstream PostgreSQL JDBC driver dependency as well as Yugabyte's smart driver dependency.

-* SQL* workloads: can be started with either the Yugabyte’s smart driver or with the upstream PostgreSQL driver.
+* SQL* workloads: can be started with either the Yugabyte's smart driver or with the upstream PostgreSQL driver.

 * Yugabyte's smart driver: is the default driver.

 * Three new arguments are introduced in the SQL* workloads:

   * `load_balance`: It is true by default.
-When load_balance is `true` then YB’s smart driver is used by the sample apps.
-So if you have a YB cluster created with a replication factor of 3(-rf) and the total number of connections ( it is equal to the sum of reader and writer threads ) will be evenly distributed across the 3 servers.
+When load_balance is `true` then YB's smart driver is used by the sample apps.
+So if you have a YB cluster created with a replication factor (rf) of 3 and the total number of connections ( it is equal to the sum of reader and writer threads ) will be evenly distributed across the 3 servers.
 If you explicitly set load-balance to `false` then the upstream PostgreSQL JDBC driver will be used and it will be same as the current state of the sample apps.

-   * `topology_keys`: This property needs to be set only load_balance is `true` and ignored when it is `false`.
+   * `topology_keys`: This property needs to be set only when load_balance is `true` and ignored when it is `false`.
 You can setup a cluster with different servers in different availability zones and then can configure the `yb-sample-apps` Sql* workloads to only create connections on servers which belong to a specific topology.

        Example topology:
        | Servers | Cloud provider | Region | Zone |